Rising social unrest has seen hundreds of thousands hit the streets over discontent with government policies.

 Protesters say they want higher funding for education and health and a cut in salaries of public officials.
 They are also protesting against what they viewed as rampant corruption within the political class.

-About 15,000 people, most of them in their 20s, gathered just before dusk on Thursday the Alfonso Pena thoroughfare in Belo Horizonte, but a prompt police response of rubber bullets sent them scuttling for cover.
+About 15,000 people, most of them in their 20s, gathered just before dusk on Thursday the Alfonso Pena thoroughfare in Belo Horizonte to highlight economic issues against corruption, but a prompt police response of rubber bullets sent them scuttling for cover.

 Recife and Salvador rallies